2pai/wit-iot/readme-en.md

 #### Create Connector Wit

 Wit.ai using a REST to communicate.
-Instead, we will use a library called `node-wit` to create a connector for our API Gateway, it will make the code more less.
+Instead, we will use a library called `node-wit` to create a connector for our API Gateway, it will make the code less.

 Create a file called `wit.ts` in `./src/backend/`